1.What are your fees?

 5.What are typical participant results?

 b.
-Strengthened understanding of how to use PR
+Strengthened understanding of how to communicate effectively in public

 d.
-Practical application of skills to enable accurate, clear and credible communication with media
+Practical application of skills to enable accurate, clear and credible communication with multiple audiences, including media

 We offer organisations accurate and practical assessment of participants’ abilities, enabling appropriate risk management in release and control of spokespeople.

 a.
 Trained spokespeople who can effectively fulfil specific roles in a range of media scenarios